Please note that some of these services and spaces may be unavailable or limited during COVID-19.

 NoveList K-8 Plus

 Discover great books for children from kindergarten through grade 8.
 Browse lists of award-winning titles or search for books by grade level or Lexile score.

 Oak Creek-Franklin Joint School District:

 The Oak Creek-Franklin Joint School District currently serves over 6,400 students residing in the City of Oak Creek and a portion of the City of Franklin.
 For further information, go to: http://www.ocfsd.org.

 All issues of The Homeschool Handbook and its contents are copyrighted.
 In order to extract articles or use the contents in any manner other than to read as a downloaded magazine requires proper attribution and reproduction of such contents requires written consent from the publisher.

 Check out games from our board game collection by visiting the display in the Children’s area of the library.
 The loan period is one week, with two renewals available.
-Click here to see a complete list of our current games.
+Visit the Beyond Books page for further information.